Icbissell/finalproject/README.md

 MCMC simulations were run with chain lengths of 107 iterations, with 10% burn-in periods of 106 iterations, storing every 5000.
 Three BEAST2 simulations were run with these specifications on Yale’s High Performance Computing cluster Farnam.
 All input and configuration files for these simulations are included in the supplementary information.
 The output log and .trees files were too large to include in this repository because of GitHub storage limits, but can be found in the [supplementary repository](https://drive.google.com/drive/folders/1AYV02CGQMamsj9nkxr4e0VuwfZJ6H9Qz?usp=sharing).
 Mixing and convergence of output files were analyzed using [Tracer v1.7.2](https://github.com/beast-dev/tracer/releases/tag/v1.7.2) and can be found in the [Supplementary repository](https://docs.google.com/document/d/163TUZ0qGjeJ-CCYUizhxZT0gGDOPOMmIllrMJOxFT-Y/edit?usp=sharing).

 Following the three MCMC simulations, the calculated posteriors were then combined using the BEAST2 ancillary package LogCombiner to couple a total of 270,001 trees (90,001 saved from each individual run).
 Finally, TreeAnnotator, another BEAST2 support package, was used to combine trees into a single Maximum Clade Credibility tree with node heights denoting median heights.
 [Figtree](http://tree.bio.ed.ac.uk/software/figtree/) was used to view and format the resulting combined trees.
+Further analysis of phylogenies was also performed using R packages [ape](http://ape-package.ird.fr/) and [phytools](https://github.com/liamrevell/phytools).

 ## Results

-The tree in Figure 1...

 ![pars_tree](pars_tree.jpg)
 <font size= 1> **Figure 1.
 Initial parsimony phylogram created with IQ-TREE.
 The scale bar below shows relative amounts of morphological character change.**</font>